 In this video, I will go over what you should be looking for before buying a digital x-ray sensor.
+We are committed to excellence in digital x-ray sensor manufacturing, dental technology, and digital x-ray sensor repair at Sodium Dental.
+We look forward to sharing with you our advice on what to consider before you buy a digital x-ray sensor.
 Many dentists do not even know where to start, and the pricing can be a bit intimidating.
 It is no secret that dental technology can add up quickly.
+Here at Sodium, we provide dentists with sensor solutions and IT support.
 Often, when dentists look for digital technology, they might only consider the product’s price range.
 We understand price matters, but here are the other key factors to consider when buying a digital x-ray sensor.

 Number one is image quality.